-It is best to choose parsnips that are small to medium in size, 5 to 10 inches (12.5 to 25 cm) in length, and are not limp or shriveled.
-Also look for firm flesh without any soft spots.
-The color should be an even yellowy-cream hue without any dark markings, as they can indicate decay or freeze-burn.
-The parsnips should also be void of blemishes, cuts or cracks.
+It is best to choose parsnips that are small to medium in size, about 5 to 10 inches in length.
+Avoid any that are limp or shriveled; the tips should be firm and pointy.
+Also, look for firm flesh without any soft spots, blemishes, cuts, or cracks.
+The color should be an even yellowy-cream hue without any dark markings, as that can indicate decay or freeze-burn.
 If you buy parsnips with their greens still attached, the greens should look fresh and not wilted.

-Parsnips can also be wrapped in a paper towel and placed in a plastic bag in the vegetable drawer of your refrigerator, they should last up to two weeks, if not longer.
+Parsnips can also be wrapped in a paper towel and placed in a plastic bag in the vegetable drawer of your refrigerator.
+Using this method, they should last up to two weeks, if not longer.
 Cooked parsnips may be refrigerated and used within three days.

 To freeze, cut parsnips into 1/2-inch cubes and parboil and drain or steam for 3 to 5 minutes.
-Cool, pack into well-sealed containers, and freeze for 8 to 10 months.
+Cool, pack into well-sealed containers, and freeze for eight to 10 months.
 Fully cooked parsnip puree may also be frozen for up to 10 months.

 If you grow and store your own parsnips, you need to keep in mind that handling the wild plant can cause severe reactions, such as skin lesions and dermatitis.
 Sensitive individuals also may contract oral allergy syndrome.
 Symptoms include a burning sensation in your mouth and throat and on your lips.
 More extreme reactions may include difficulty breathing.
 Contact your doctor or local hospital if you notice any symptoms.